 Our Bob arrived and Bernie is training to take the extra weight as he will be taking all my panniers as well as his own for a couple of weeks.
 Total weight including the bike of 70 kgs.
 What a star!

+It was going to be hard going back to camping as the weather in Fernie is very unseasonable and it snowed last night (late August) and has been quite cold during the mornings.
+New snow can be seen on the mountains around Fernie.
 The other problem is that the smoke from all the forest fires is getting much worse.
 Our first 3 days in Montana you would not know you were in a mountainous country and it was difficult to breath.
 At the end of the day we felt like we had a 60 a day habit.

 We had decided that we would start on roads initially as going off road was quite painful with all the bumps jarring straight up the splint, but we would follow the Great Divide route as close as we could and hope to get back on it again by the time we get to Yellowstone.